yangliu28/swarm_robot_ros_sim/swarm_robot_description/README.md

 # swarm_robot_description

-This package is for the swarm robot model files, test field model files and launch files.
-To make a classification of these files:
+This package is for the swarm robot models.

-robot models:

-* two_wheel_robot.urdf

-test field models:

-* unit_enclosure.urdf

-* unit_enclosures_c_door.urdf

-* maze_0.urdf

-launch files:

-* two_wheel_robot.launch

-world file in gazebo for using in launch file:

-* initialize.world

-## Example usage

-## Running tests/demos
+Collada files for the wheels with stripe pattern are under urdf/mesh/.
+They are not used because to make a circular wheel rotate smoothly on the ground, at least hundreds of line segments are needed to approximate the circle (the only way to make circle in SketchUp), therefore producing a lot of vertices and edges, which lay a heavy burden on physics solver in Gazebo.

+How to generate collada file for smooth circular wheel?

+Is the cylinder in link tag also meshed from line segments? (very likely)

+change the support ball radius.